janpaepke/ScrollMagic/ROADMAP.md

 - Bounds caches (`elementBoundsCache`, `containerBoundsCache`) use `Object.assign` — could mutate fields in place.
 - Container event objects are created per dispatch — could reuse a single event object.

+## Plugin Interface

+### Missing lifecycle hooks

+The `Plugin` interface is missing hooks for lifecycle events added after the initial design.
+Should be added before v3 stable to avoid breaking the plugin contract later.

+- **`onEnable`** — called when `enable()` resumes tracking.
+Plugins like toggleClass or debug indicators need to know when to start/resume their effects.
+- **`onDisable`** — called when `disable()` pauses tracking.
+Counterpart to `onEnable` — plugins need to suspend their effects (e.g. hide debug overlays, remove toggled classes).
+- **`onDestroy`** — called when `destroy()` tears down the instance.
+Currently `onRemove` is reused during destroy, but plugins can't distinguish "manually removed from a living instance" from "instance is dying."
+Lets plugins skip re-add preparation logic.

 ## API Gaps

 ### Core candidates